 From a linguistic anthropology class.
 The professor did fieldwork in Georgia (in the Caucasus), and as I recall he was making a point about animal associations in Georgian culture.
 Something about sheep being “closer to civilised” in their domestication while goats in the mountains remain “closer to nature”.
-Part of my weekly Marginalia series.

 Whatever was on my mind when I drew this (5-6 years ago), when I look at it now, it strikes me how much the wings look more like plants growing out of the bird.
 (Perhaps this would work as a vase/plant pot design?)

 An experiment with coloured accents in marginalia.
 I like how it came out here, but colour imposes new factors to think about in the drawing process that impede satisfactory improvisation.
 But it may make an appearance again in standalone works (where planning is part of the game).
-Part of my weekly Marginalia series.